A woman loads groceries into her car.

 Take advantage of sales

-To save money on your grocery bill, look for ways that you can fully take advantage of sales.
+To save money on your grocery bill, look for ways that you can take advantage of sales.
 You can plan your meals around the ingredients that are currently on sale.
-Some mobile apps can help you keep track of the sales at your local grocery store.
-You can also see if your store offers a loyalty program for frequent shoppers, these programs may offer special discounts for members.
+Some mobile apps help you keep track of the sales at your local grocery store.
+You can also see if your store offers a loyalty program for frequent shoppers, as these programs may offer special discounts for members.

 Stock up on frozen and canned goods